Naples Gay Travel

 Naples Gay Cruising

 Some gay locals I met in Piazza Bellini mentioned they tend not to go there.
 Another guy said he only visits once in a while.
 Their overall opinion was that Depot Napoli can be hit or miss and is usually frequented by tourists.

-If you found it fun, make sure to leave a comment on this guide, or share your experience on Google so others can decide if they would like to go!
+If you found it fun, send wolfyy an email with your experience, or share your experience on Google so others can decide if they would like to go!

 Depot Napoli gay cruising is a bit far outside the Naples city center, so I did not visit.
 However, if you are visiting nearby Macho Lato gay bar, you should probably stop by and check it out!

 Naples Gay Travel Tips